lugu/toner_chip_reset/README.md

 * write the content into the EEPROM
 * try to print a page and restart if this does not work.

-In order to speed-up the process, i directly connect my Arduino to the chip inside the printer so i do not need to manipulate the printer during the experiments.
+In order to speed-up the process, I directly connect my Arduino to the chip inside the printer so I do not need to manipulate the printer during the experiments.

 ![Picture working installation](images/final_setup.jpg)

-As for me, i try a couple of random changes without success.
+As for me, I try a couple of random changes without success.
 Then i had the idea to erase all the memory except the addresses 0x0 to 0x0f and it worked!